top of page

 Given that ESG goals and targets fell mostly under internal obligations and represent as much (and perhaps more) as external obligations, it was difficult for organizations to meet their obligations using traditional compliance functions that prioritized regulatory requirements.
 Advancing ESG objectives using current approaches, resources, and organizational structures was not enough.

-In some cases, ESG objectives sat along side of the value chain and was added to it.
+In some cases, ESG objectives sat along side of the value chain but not part of it.
 However, with others, ESG outcomes became part of the value created by an organization.
 In all cases, a greater degree of alignment and coordination (i.e. governance and operational integration) was needed for organizations to make progress and realize the benefits from ESG along with other compliance efforts.